What Fence Installation Really Costs in Saskatoon Right Now (June 2026)

 How Saskatoon Compares to Other Canadian Cities

-Saskatoon sits in a relatively moderate spot compared to the rest of the country.
-Our average of $5,865 is actually slightly cheaper than our neighbors in Regina, where the average sits at $6,200.
-This difference is often due to local supply chain logistics and the specific competitive environment between local crews.
+Saskatoon sits in a bit of a sweet spot compared to the rest of Canada, though it doesn't always feel like it.
+Our average of $5,960 is nearly identical to Barrie, Ontario, which averages $5,928.
+We are actually cheaper than our neighbors in Regina, where the average sits at $7,635.
+This is often due to slightly different supply chain routes for lumber coming into the province.

 How to Save Money on Fence Installation